-The AHRC have identified a number of priority research areas for heritage in their Future Heritage Research Strategy.
-We address some of these areas through our own research themes, which provide a focus for our research and leadership activities.
+The AHRC identified a number of priority research areas for heritage in their Future Heritage Research Strategy.
+We addressed some of these areas through our own research themes, which provided a focus for our research and leadership activities.

 If heritage has conventionally been understood as preservation practices which aim to slow or hold back processes of transformation and decay, how can engage creatively with issues relating to environmental change?

 In what ways are big data and new technologies driving change within the heritage sector?
 How might heritage researchers engage them productively?

 What are the emergent forms of future heritages?
 How do particular forms of heritage practice help to assemble and design specific future worlds?

 What is the relationship between heritage and sustainable development goals and how might heritage researchers more effectively engage with the new global challenges research fund agenda?